Scalar embedding of temporal network trajectories: Results

-For each case, we generate a pulsating network trajectory of $T=10^3$ snapshots (where each snapshot has $N=20$ nodes), compute the distance matrix on the network trajectory, and perform the battery of scalar embeddings.
-We summarise results in Fig. \ref{fig:pulsating}.
+For each case, we generate a pulsating network trajectory of $T=500$ snapshots (where each snapshot has $N=20$ nodes), compute the distance matrix on the network trajectory, and perform the battery of scalar embeddings.
+We summarise results in Fig.~\ref{fig:pulsating}.
 The middle panels display the time series of an individual link, certifying that for $\sigma=1$ the individual links still show some (noisy) periodicity and for $\sigma=4$ any sign of periodicity has been washed off by the noise.
-The right panels display the scalar embedding of the full network trajectory.
-For simplicity, we just show two types of embedding strategies, via PCA and classical-MDS respectively (the embedding based on metric-MDS has poorer performance, as expected).
-Interestingly, not only in the $\sigma=1$ but also for $\sigma=4$, the scalar embeddings clearly enhance the periodic backbone of the network dynamics.
-The explained variance of the first principal component drops from $88\%$ for $\sigma=1$ to about $32\%$ for $\sigma=4$.
-Remind that for $T=10^3$, full reconstruction requires $10^3$ principal components, so the drop in explained variance remains very low).\\ Overall, results suggest that the scalar embeddings induced by both PCA and classic-MDS strategies are capable of inheriting the pulsating character of the temporal network and filtering out {noise}, thus enhancing the signal{-}to{-}noise ratio.
+The right panels display the scalar embedding of the full network trajectory (for illustration, we focus on the classic-MDS embedding, --the one providing best results in this case-- although the two PCA-based strategies are also capable of detecting the periodic nature.
+Interestingly, not only in the $\sigma=1$ but also for $\sigma=4$, the scalar embeddings clearly {\it enhance} the periodic backbone of the network dynamics.
+Overall, results suggest that the scalar embeddings induced by both PCA and classic-MDS strategies are capable of inheriting the pulsating character of the temporal network and filtering out {noise}, thus enhancing the signal{-}to{-}noise ratio.

+\subsubsection{{Periodic temporal networks: effects of fixed vs varying number of links, size and edge density, proportion of links with periodic activity and detection of change points}}